Skip to main content

 Riccelli has consistently sponsored progressive legislation to fight for a better Washington for all.
 This past session, he helped to pass bills to streamline voter address changes, protect abortion and reproductive health care providers from harassment, and make it easier for working families who are eligible for food assistance to access early learning and childcare programs.
 He was also the primary sponsor of legislation to reduce the costs of health care and prescription medicine so that all residents can access the care they need, not simply the care they can afford.
 In this race, he is campaigning on a progressive platform emphasizing housing solutions, workforce development, reproductive freedom, affordable health care, and public education investments.

-Riccelli has earned your vote to represent the 3rd Legislative District in the 3rd Legislative District.
+Riccelli has earned your vote to represent the 3rd Legislative District in the state Senate.

 In this race, Hill wants to bring grassroots, personal, and legal advocacy to the state House to represent and uplift all Spokane residents.
 If elected, she would prioritize fighting the fentanyl crisis, creating well-paying jobs, and protecting public schools.